Research

 Outcome

-A repeatable source of competitor objections, switcher signals, alternative searches, and reply opportunities.
+A repeatable source of competitor objections, switcher signals, alternative searches, and comparison pages worth writing.

 Why teams need it